 These don’t require any pumping to use, but they do require time to act – from a few minutes to several hours, depending on how cold or dirty the water is, and which pathogens you want protection against.
 Chemicals are effective against bacteria and viruses.
 But some protozoa, including some cryptosporidium, are resistant.

 Chemicals are good for short-term use: a few days or a few weeks.
 For many, the health risk associated with small amounts of exposure to chemicals is outweighed by the benefit of protection against pathogens.
-But pregnant women, young children, or anyone iwith a pre-existing health problems, this may not be true.
-Best to consult your doctor before using chemical treatments.
+But for pregnant women, young children or anyone with a pre-existing health problems, this may not be true.
+It’s best to consult your doctor before using chemical water treatments.

 - Chlorine kills many of the micro-organisms that help you digest food, resulting in digestive trouble.
 In water, chlorine also forms some by-products that are suspected carcinogens.

 - Iodine comes in easy-to-use drops or tablets, though many people don’t like the taste and odour it adds to the water.

 - Chlorine dioxide is unstable, so you prepare it in the field by mixing two component chemicals.
 Since the active ingredients in chlorine dioxide break down quickly, it usually won’t kill beneficial micro-organisms in your digestive system.
 It doesn’t leave any unpleasant taste or odour in your treated water.

 Filters strain out pathogens when water is forced through them.
 They remove protozoa and some larger bacteria, and at 0.2 micron, also remove smaller bacteria such as campylobacter.
 Viruses are many times smaller than bacteria, so most filters cannot remove them.